-Sitting 220m below Fira – three minutes by cable car, or 587 steps by foot – the Old Port of Fira is another worth visiting part of Santorini.
+Sitting 220m below Fira – three minutes by cable car, or 587 steps by foot – the Old Port of Fira is another spot in Santorini that is worth visiting.
 It used to be the main commercial port of the island until some decades ago, however today it is mainly used by cruise ship passengers visiting Fira for the day.

 The little port has restaurants, tavernas and small shops, and presents a stunning view from the foot of the caldera cliffs.
 Excursion boats to Oia and to the islands of Nea Kameni, Palea Kameni, and Thirasia also set off from this harbor.